kjpgit/techdemo/dotnet_client_server/README.md

 * Default threadpool settings, which appear to use 10-12 actual threads for the client, on my dual core Pentium

-* Unix stream sockets to make it simple (TCP is just annoying, even on loopback)
+* Unix stream sockets to make it simple (TCP is just annoying, even on loopback - 64K port limit, TIME_WAIT hassles)

 * Server baseline (1 client): 79 MB RSS / 3260 MB VSS